 It would be great to use your RV all summer long.
 In the real world, however, that just isn’t likely to happen.
 You have commitments to consider, so even during the summer season your RV is going to sit in storage some of the time.
 Preparing your rig to be stored properly will make it easier to get up and running when the time does come to take a trip.
-Read on to learn exactly how to prepare your RV for summer storage.
+Read on to learn RV by LIFE’s tips on how to prepare your RV for summer storage.

 Enemy #1 – The Sun